ampproject/amphtml/extensions/amp-iframe/amp-iframe.md

 - Better resource management and performance
 - Increased loading priority (`amp-iframe` loads last, because AMP doesn't know what's inside of it)
 - Custom components can provide built-in placeholder images in some cases.
 This means getting, say, the right video thumbnail before a video loads, and reduces the coding effort to add a placeholder manually.
-- Built-in resize requests.
+- Built-in resizing.
 This means that iframe content with unpredictable size can more often appear to the user as if it were native to the page, rather than in a scrollable frame
 - Other additional features  can be built in (for instance, auto-play for video players)